Published March 10, 2015 by Scott Allen Burns; last updated Sept 19, 2017

 While it is not too difficult to find a single reflectance curve with a specific sRGB value, it may not be suitable for subtractive color mixture computations.
 For example, a reflectance curve comprising a handful of spiked values at various wavelengths would give awful color mixture results.
 Or, a reflectance curve with negative values, while mathematically giving the correct sRGB value, would cause WGM calculations to fail completely (raising a negative number to a fractional power is prohibited in real-valued calculations).

 I've recently developed a set of algorithms that compute reflectance curves from sRGB triplets that give good quality results.
 By "good quality" I mean they produce reflectance curves quite similar to those of colored objects found in nature, specifically those associated with commercial artist's paints or color pigments used in those paints.
-More information can be found at http://scottburns.us/reflectance-curves-from-srgb/.
+More information can be found at the web page http://scottburns.us/reflectance-curves-from-srgb/, or from the PDF version of the page.
 There are five algorithms presented on that web page, three of which I recommend for subtractive color mixture computations.
 Here is a comparison of the three:

 |Algorithm Name||Computational Effort||Comments||Link to Matlab Code|